Panasonic LX7 vs ZS100

 It is notable that the LX7 has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the LX7 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the LX7 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The LX7 was replaced by the Panasonic LX10, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Panasonic ZS100 Manual.
+Further information on the features and operation of the LX7 and ZS100 can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic LX7 and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.